agourlay/cornichon/README.md

 - get rid of colon in Seq step definition
 - get rid of the lazy val for feature definition
 - abstraction to propagate authentication throughout a scenario
-- string data table for JSON input and HTTP params using Parboiled2
 - shortcut to execute a single scenario
 - session is a multimap (adding on the head the last-response-body & offering API to fetch older values)
 - eventually (repeat action until success n times or during n seconds)